The 20 Best Craniopharyngioma Doctors Near Me in Maryland, US

 English

 Dr. Doris Da May Lin is an Associate Professor in the Johns Hopkins Medicine Department of Radiology and Radiological Science.
 She specializes in neuroradiology.
 Dr. Lin received her B.A. in chemistry from the University of Pennsylvania, and then pursued a joint M.D./Ph.D. degree at the Yale University School of Medicine, with graduate training in the neurosciences.
 She completed a medical internship at the University of Pennsylvania Hospital and a diagnostic radiology residency at New York Presbyterian Hospital-Cornell.
 After a two-year neuroradiology fellowship, she joined the faculty at Johns Hopkins.
 Dr. Lin is rated as an Experienced provider by MediFind in the treatment of Craniopharyngioma.
-Her top areas of expertise are Parkes Weber Syndrome, Sturge-Weber Syndrome, Subdural Effusion, CACH Syndrome, and Endovascular Embolization.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Parkes Weber Syndrome, Sturge-Weber Syndrome, Subdural Effusion, Meningioma, and Endovascular Embolization.
+Dr. Lin is board certified in American Board Of Radiology.

 Experienced in Craniopharyngioma